 “Rubbish between Germans” – A case study on the Dumpsite ‘Schönberg’ (1979 – 1990)

-Sophie Lange, Humboldt- University of Berlin
+Sophie Lange, Humboldt University of Berlin

 Trawling the Trash: Design’s Critical Engagements with Waste Alice Twemlow, Royal Academy of Art, The Hague (KABK)

 It is such a waste!
 Solid waste management in Kyrgyzstan and tourist attractiveness.
 Katarzyna Jarosz, International University of Logistics and Transport in Wrocław